 4. Give gifts

-If you have been married for a while and are happy with your relationship, then you must celebrate Valentine’s day.
-You should take some time out to thank your partner for their support, express your love and affection and make efforts to replenish your relationship.
+So, if you have been married for a while and are happy with your relationship, then you must celebrate Valentine’s day.
+You should take some time out to thank your partner for their support, express your love and affection, and make efforts to replenish your relationship.